robhagemans/basicode/BASICODE.rst

 ``x >= y`` returns ``x`` greater than or equal to ``y``.

-Boolean expressions may only be used in an ``IF`` statement and must not be assigned to a variable.
-The numerical value of Boolean values is undefined.
+Boolean expressions may be used in an ``IF`` statement and assigned to a variable, but no assumptions should be made about the numerical value.
+When assigning a boolean value to a variable, that value may only be used in an ``IF`` statement.

 The order of precedence of Boolean operators is undefined and must be indicated with parentheses.